GeorgievFilip/Document-search-bot/README.md

 ## Project Overview

-This project aims to serve as a possible AWS solution to an app that helps you efficiently navigate through a large amount of documentation.
+This AWS-based app efficiently navigates through large volumes of documentation.
 It provides answers to user queries based on the documentation and directs to relevant further reading.

 ![App Screenshot](src/images/Screenshot.png)